-When an employee's employment is terminated they are entitled to a payment in lieu of holiday accrued due but untaken.
-Holiday pay is subject to tax and employee's National Insurance.
+When an employee’s employment is terminated they are entitled to a payment in lieu of holiday accrued due, but untaken, calculated up to the termination date of their employment.
+Holiday pay is subject to tax and National Insurance.

-20. What is a tax indemnity in a compromise agreement?
+20. What is a tax indemnity in a settlement agreement?

-21. What is a waiver of claims in a compromise agreement?
+21. What is a waiver of claims in a settlement agreement?

-By signing a settlement agreement the employee gives up/waives the right to bring claims or proceedings against the employer, other in relation to ones expressly excluded from the settlement.
-Matters commonly excluded are claims by the employee to enforce the terms of the agreement, claims in relation to accrued pension rights and those personal injury claims that the employee is unaware of at the time of entering into the compromise agreement or which have not arisen at that time and that cannot be brought in the Employment Tribunal.
+By signing a settlement agreement, the employee gives up/waives the right to bring claims or proceedings against the employer, other than in relation to ones expressly excluded from the settlement.
+The matters commonly excluded are claims by the employee to enforce the terms of the agreement, claims in relation to accrued pension rights and those personal injury claims that cannot be brought in the Employment Tribunal and of which the employee is unaware, and could not reasonably be expected to be aware of, at the time of entering into the settlement agreement.

-The waiver of claims against the employer will usually be stated to include the waiver of any claims against any Group Company and their respective officers and employees.
+The waiver of claims against the employer will usually also include the waiver of any claims against any Group Company and their respective officers and employees.

 22. Will the employer meet the cost of outplacement training?